Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 However, I came to realize, that the SOLID design principals, where really developed to deal with some of the issues specific to OOP, rather than just guidelines for good software.
 Another way I started looking at it, was that the solid design principals are only a way to implement some set of deeper principals that make "good" code "good".
 These deeper principals are not concerned with how you use your language paradigm in order to implement these principals.
-Unfortunately, I am not smart enough to tell you exactly what these are, however, there are thoughts around this such as the principal of ["high cohesion, and low coupling"](https://stackoverflow.com/questions/3085285/difference-between-cohesion-and-coupling) as well as ideas focusing on [properties of good code](https://www.codementor.io/learn-development/what-makes-good-software-architecture-101) such as functionality, robustness, measurabilty, debuggability, maintainability, reusability, and extensibity.
+Unfortunately, I am not smart enough to tell you exactly what these are, however, there are thoughts around this such as the principal of ["high cohesion, and low coupling"](https://stackoverflow.com/questions/3085285/difference-between-cohesion-and-coupling) as well as ideas focusing on [properties of good code](https://www.codementor.io/learn-development/what-makes-good-software-architecture-101) such as functionality, robustness, measurability, debuggability, maintainability, reusability, and extensibility.

-I do not blame myself to harshly for conflating the two ideas of "good code" and SOLID design, as there realy aren't that many good resources and examples how to achieve these properties in a functional paradigm.
+I do not blame myself to harshly for conflating the two ideas of "good code" and SOLID design, as there really aren't that many good resources and examples how to achieve these properties in a functional paradigm.
 There is also the reality that when I heard that I had to throw all the nice SOLID habits, that I had spent so much time learning and advocating for, out of the window, I was resistant to say the least.
 Another problem, was that there are lots of code snipets that demonstrate ways to implement many of these principals, however, there was nothing that I could look at and see the benefit on a large system with lots of complexity.